splunk/public-o11y-docs/gdi/opentelemetry/components/resourcedetection-processor.rst

 GCP metadata
 ------------------------------------

 The ``gcp`` detector uses the Google Cloud client libraries to read resource information from the metadata server, as well as environment variables.
-The detector uses the metadata to determine which GCP application is running and extract relevant attributes.
+The detector uses the metadata to determine which GCP application is running and extracts relevant attributes.

 GCE metadata
 ^^^^^^^^^^^^^^^^^^^^